cyrilfretlink/try-purescript-react-basic/purs-css-modules-webpack-plugin/README.md

    }
 ```

 This plugin uses [purs-loader](https://github.com/fretlink/purs-loader) and [css-loader](https://github.com/webpack-contrib/css-loader) under the hood.

 If you need to configure them you can call `PursCSSModulesPlugin.pursLoader` and `PursCSSModulesPlugin.cssLoader` with an object of options accepted by the underlying loaders.

 ## Usage

-:information_source: This plugin isn’t tied to any specific UI library but it’s easier to show how to use it with one, so here’s a walkthrough with [React.Basic](https://github.com/lumihq/purescript-react-basic):

-> You can consult the whole example [here](/example).
+Here’s a walkthrough with [React.Basic](https://github.com/lumihq/purescript-react-basic).
+You can consult the whole example [here](/example).

 ### Let’s start by creating a React component: